 In the first year you will study some key areas of chemistry to provide a firm foundation for further study:

 In the second year the main chemical concepts are developed in greater depth:

 Three written exams and a non-exam, teacher assessed practical endorsement for Chemistry.

-Minimum 66555 including 6 in Chemistry (or additional Science) and 5 in Mathematics.
+Minimum 66555 including 6 in Chemistry (or Combined Science) and 5 in Mathematics.

 We are using cookies to give you the best experience on our website.

 You can find out more about which cookies we are using or switch them off in settings.